KopperKnight/kopperknight.github.io/index.md

 You can compile the project into executable files typing "make" on the commandline in linux or windows in the root directory of the sources.

-If you are on windows you need to install [mingw-w64](http://mingw-w64.org/) and add <mingw-location>\bin to your system PATH variable first. if you are on linux you should have the C/C++ build tools already installed, otherwise on ubuntu specifically, you can install make/c/c++ compilers using the command
+- If you are on windows you need to install [mingw-w64](http://mingw-w64.org/) and add <mingw-location>\bin to your system PATH variable first.
+- if you are on linux you should have the C/C++ build tools already installed, otherwise on ubuntu specifically, you can install make/c/c++ compilers using the command
 ```
 sudo apt-get update
 sudo apt-get install build-essential
 ```

+[Here](https://en.wikipedia.org/wiki/Uuencoding) is the wikipedia article on UUE format.

 ***